mizdra/strictly-typed-event-target/README.md

   - Works on browsers (and Node.js in the near future...).
 - Standardized API
   - `EventTarget` and `CustomEvent` are standardized by WHATWG (ref: [spec](https://dom.spec.whatwg.org/#interface-eventtarget))
-- High performance
-  - `EventTarget` and `CustomEvent` are optimized for each platform.
 - VERY VERY small size
   - **_ES Module version size is 1XX B._** (ref: [source](https://unpkg.com/@mizdra/strictly-typed-event-target/dist/esm/index.js))